 - Recreation Facility

-Sub Committee plan and work through relevant topics for their respective area.
+The committees plan and work through topics relevant to their respective area.
 They determine strategies and budgets as well as implement and monitor related initiatives.
-Each Committee has a Chair and at least one DRCA Board Member sits on each Sub-Committee and holds the responsibility to report back to the Board at each monthly Board meeting.
-Sub-Committees prepare requests for expenditures but all such expenditures can only be approved at the Board level.
-Each Sub-Committee has the following responsibilities:
+Each committee has a Chair and at least one DRCA Board Member sits on each committee and is responsible for reporting to the Board at each monthly Board meeting.
+Committees prepare requests for expenditures but all expenditures can only be approved at the Board level.
+The committees have the following responsibilities.

-- Works towards the goal of all Discovery Ridge residences holding a valid DRCA membership
+- works towards the goal of ensuring all Discovery Ridge residences hold a valid DRCA membership